Implicit Regularization and Momentum Algorithms in Nonlinearly Parameterized Adaptive Control and Prediction: Natural momentum algorithms

 \section{Natural momentum algorithms}

 The Bregman Lagrangian allows for the introduction of non-Euclidean metrics.
 In Section~\ref{ssec:breg}, we took the potential function $\psi$ to be the Euclidean norm, $\psi(\bx) = \frac{1}{2}\Vert\bx\Vert^2$.
-We now show that taking $\psi$ to be an arbitrary strictly convex function leads to a more general class of algorithms that can be seen as the higher-order variants of those discussed in Sections~\ref{ssec:fo_rie_adapt} and~\ref{sec:nat}.
-With the same definitions of $\bar{\alpha}, \bar{\gamma}$, and $\bar{\beta}$ as in Section~\ref{ssec:breg}, but now taking the general Bregman divergence $\bregd{\cdot}{\cdot}$, the Bregman Lagrangian (\ref{eqn:breg_adaptive}) takes the form
+We now show that taking $\psi$ to be an arbitrary strongly convex function leads to a more general class of algorithms that can be seen as the higher-order variants of those discussed in Sections~\ref{ssec:fo_rie_adapt} and~\ref{sec:nat}.
+With the same definitions of $\bar{\alpha}, \bar{\gamma}$, and $\bar{\beta}$ as in Section~\ref{ssec:breg}, but now taking $\psi$ to be arbitrary in $\bregd{\cdot}{\cdot}$, the Bregman Lagrangian (\ref{eqn:breg_lag_sg}) takes the form